securityfirst/tent-content/contents_en/operations/evacuation/advanced/evacuation-imminent.md

-[Title]: # (Phase Three - Evacuation Imminent)
+[Title]: # (Pre-evacuation)
 [Order]: # (2)

-# Phase Three - Evacuation Imminent

-When evacuation is imminent the office should usually suspend most normal operations to concentrate on evacuation preparations.
-Potential evacuees may be relocated to a pre-selected safe area, or work from home.
-Remote staff should be recalled or relocated.
-Staff currently outside the region should remain in a safe place.
-Non-essential personnel and family members may be evacuated.
-Tasks during this phase, which may last weeks or only a few hours, include:

-*   Keep all staff fully informed.
-*   Coordinate closely with embassies, other NGOs, the UN, and other agencies as appropriate.
+# If instability mounts and evacuation is certain

+*	Suspend normal activity to prepare for evacuation.
+*	Recall team members from remote places.
+*	Move evacuees to a safe house or emergency meeting point, if needed.

+_Pre-evacuation may last weeks or only a few hours._

+During this phase:

+## Communicate

+*   Brief your team on the situation.

+*   Test systems for notifying your team of departure.

+*	Monitor and share alerts with embassies, UN agencies, or NGOs.

+## Finalise arrangements

-*   Pay salaries to local staff, with salary advances if possible
+*   Pay outstanding salaries or payments as needed.

-*   Hide high-value property which will remain.
-Remove any organisation logos from vehicles which may be stolen.
-Ensure you keep copies of serial numbers of high-value equipment.
-*   Give clear instructions regarding responsibilities and leadership roles to those staff staying behind.
-Establish a means of continued communication between remaining staff and those evacuating.
-Provide authorisation documents to key national staff, if necessary.
+*   Hide high-value property you are leaving.

+*	Remove logos from equipment or vehicles.

+*   Give clear instructions to anyone staying.

+*	Establish and test communication with anyone staying.
+Provide them with documents or authorisation as needed.

+*   Arrange departure for high and medium priority evacuees.